VOTE for Reproductive Freedom, 2024 billboard, Phlladelphia, Lena Wolff & Hope Meng

 Berkeley Stands United Against Hate, offset posters, 2017

-Art for Democracy began with the design of a simple poster reading, Berkeley Stand United Against Hate, made in collaboration with Lexi Visco (of Companion Platform) and printed over 200,000 times for 10 Bay Area cities since their initial release in 2017.
-The project has since evolved into a widespread public art campaign largely focused on promoting voter engagement for reasons related to the critical issues of our day — for reproductive freedom, gun control, LGBTQ rights, racial justice and the health of the planet at large, rather than a single candidate.
-Through this approach the project adds to existing community-led voter engagement efforts and is welcomed in public spaces like restaurants, libraries, bookstores, and cafes.
+Art for Democracy began with a poster reading, Berkeley Stand United Against Hate, made in collaboration with Lexi Visco (of Companion Platform) that has been printed over 400,000 times for 10 Bay Area cities since their initial release in 2017.
+The project since evolved into a widespread public art campaign largely focused on promoting voter engagement for reasons related to the critical issues of our day — for reproductive freedom, gun control, LGBTQ rights, racial justice, the freedom to read, and the health of the planet at large..
+Through this approach, rather than advocating for a single party or candidate, the initiative adds to existing community-led voter engagement efforts and is welcomed in public spaces like restaurants, libraries, bookstores, and cafes.

-During the lead up to the 2020 general election, images from the VOTE campaign, made in collaboration with Hope Meng, spread across the country in the form of free posters, billboards, downloadable files and digital images that were shared publicly in storefront windows and on social media.
+In 2022 and 2024, images from the VOTE campaign made in collaboration with Hope Meng spread across the country in the form of free posters, billboards, downloadable files, and digital images that were shared publicly in storefront windows and on social media.
 To date over 90,000 posters from the VOTE series have been distributed for free in over 100 cities in 28 states, with a strategic emphasis in swing states.
-In 2022, the VOTE for Reproductive Freedom billboard was installed in 8 states ahead of the midterm elections.
+In 2024, 23 billboards with the VOTE for Reproductive Freedom message were installed in 8 states ahead of the general election in November, thanks to the generous sponsorship of several individual donors, including US poet laureate, Amanda Gorman.